 Externally, however, changes aren’t too dramatic.
 The car’s silhouette remains more or less the same, and Renault says the styling of the new car is an evolution of the outgoing model’s.
 That said, the new R.S.
 Line trim has more sporty look which includes F1 blade and honeycomb grille

-That said, there’s now a headlight design that’s been borrowed from the larger Megane and incorporates LED headlights that are standard across the range.
-The rear door handles have also been moved to the door pillar providing a sleeker look at the side.
+Other changes include LED headlights that are standard across the range, while the rear door handles have also been moved to the door pillar providing a sleeker look at the side.